-- You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage. - If you miss the deadline for contacting the Quality Improvement Organization, and you still wish to file an appeal, you must make an appeal directly to us instead.
-For details about this other way to make your appeal, see Section 7.5.
+- You must contact the Quality Improvement Organization to start your appeal by noon of the day before the effective date on the Notice of Medicare Non-Coverage. - If you miss the deadline, and you still wish to file an appeal, you still have appeal rights.
+Contact your Quality Improvement Organization.